 However, I’ve decided that I’m not going to be offended by the use of common, non-obscene, non-profane words just because of what they used to (but no longer) mean 50 to 100 years ago.
 I support the idea that it’s beneficial to know the historical origins and contexts of the words in our language, but I was starting to fall into a trap of hollering “ableist!” at the TV screen, or the radio, or the computer screen, etc, during every TV show I watched, radio exchange or conversation I overheard, or internet article/post I read (respectively).

 Some would nod vigorously and say, “yes, that’s what ableism awareness is; you start to notice–and criticize–a lot more, because it becomes more apparent just how embedded ableism is in our society.”

 The people who say this are probably right.
 Good for them.

 But here’s the problem: I would be more sympathetic to that argument if those words still held their historical meanings.
 But times change, and society changes.
 If I’m going to get riled up about something, it’s got to be something that’s relevant (to me) here in the 2010s.

 I don’t want to live my life having to make the never-ending choice between 1) living an angry life because every website I visit or every House MD episode I watch rubs me raw, or 2) having to withdraw from those things altogether and avoid them because they don’t contain trigger warnings other than the mandated generic “might not be suitable for all ages; viewer discretion is advised” formality.

 The truth is, I want to watch Family Guy without getting offended.
 I want to have a good belly laugh and derive the same pleasure that I did from watching it in my pre-ableism-awareness days.
-I want to be able to hold a conversation with someone without stumbling to find the “right” words or struggling against the gut reaction to police theirs.
+I want to be able to hold a conversation with someone without stumbling to find the “right” words or struggling against the newly-acquired visceral desire to police theirs.